DFE-Digital/apply-the-service-standard-in-dfe/app/views/service-assurance/partials/_complete-assessment-report.md

 ### Give the service a RAG rating for each Service Standard

-Following recent changes to [Central Digital and Data Office (CDDO)](https://www.gov.uk/government/organisations/central-digital-and-data-office) policy for service assessments, services will be given either a red, amber, or green (RAG) rating for each of the 14 Service Standard points.
+Following recent changes to [Central Digital and Data Office (CDDO)](https://www.gov.uk/government/organisations/central-digital-and-data-office) policy for service assessments, services will be given either a red, amber, or green (RAG) rating for each of the [14 Service Standard points](https://apply-the-service-standard.education.gov.uk/service-standard).

 Plus, you'll also provide an overall RAG rating for the service.
 This replaces using ‘met’ or ‘not met’.

+If a service receives 1 amber-or-red-rated standard, this means the overall outcome with be amber or red.

 #### Red

+If any of the standards receives a red rating, the overall outcome of the assessment will be red.

+The service must be reassessed against the points of the Standard that are rated red at this assessment.

 In order for the service to continue to the next phase, it must meet the Standard and get CDDO spend approvals.
-The service must be reassessed against the points of the Standard that are rated red at this assessment.

 #### Amber

 Services that receive any amber ratings will be able to move into the next phase.

 However, they must address these points within a 3-month timeframe.

 All amber recommendations must be addressed before booking the next assessment.

-If a service receives 1 amber-or-red-rated standard, this means the overall outcome with be amber or red.

 #### Green